 Sure, a winery tour and and tasting with kids in tow may not sound like the most family-friendly event, but we’re here to tell you that’s not the case!
 In fact, many wineries near NYC cater to families, with events, activities, entertainment and more.
-From nearby vineyards on Long Island to award-winning wineries upstate, we’ve rounded up the best kid-friendly wineries near NYC for you and the family to head to this fall.
+From nearby vineyards on Long Island to award-winning wineries upstate, we’ve rounded up the best kid-friendly wineries near NYC for you and the family to visit this summer.
 (And if you’re more of a cider or brewery type of family, we found those, too.)
 Cheers!
-Need more ideas for fall outdoor fun?
+Need more ideas for summer outdoor fun?
 Click here!

 Pindar Vineyards Tasting Room & Winery

 You don't have to go to Europe to experience one of the world's best wine regions.
 Less than a two-hour drive away, Long Island's North Fork is considered one of the best.
 Pindar Vineyards was named one of the top six family-friendly wineries by Wine Enthusiast and is open daily for tastings from 11 a.m. - 6 p.m.
+Tours are on Sunday in July and August.
+The winery also hosts live music on weekends as well as other events.
 Feel free to bring a picnic and a blanket to sit on the grounds.
-Special events this fall include Country Day on September 19 (country music, food trucks, etc.) and Pindar celebrates its 40th anniversary with "Rock the Harvest" on Sunday, October 17 from 1-5 p.m., with the Bon Jovi cover band BonJourney, food trucks and more.
-Rock on!

 37645 Main Rd.
 (Route 25)